 Founded in 1997, the Organic Materials Review Institute (OMRI) is a 501(c)(3) nonprofit organization providing organic certifiers, growers, manufacturers, and suppliers an independent review of products intended for use in certified organic production, handling, and processing.
-OMRI reviews input products to determine compliance with the USDA National Organic standards and/or Canada Organic Regime (COR) standards.
+OMRI reviews input products to determine compliance with the USDA National Organic standards, the Canada Organic Regime (COR) standards and/or Mexican Organic Products Law (LPO).
 Inputs include products such as fertilizers and pest control products for crop production, livestock feed ingredients and health care products, processing aids and sanitizers, and other materials intended for use in organic production.
-Compliant products are OMRI Listed® and appear on the OMRI Products List© or OMRI Canada Products List©.
+Compliant products are OMRI Listed® and appear on the OMRI Products Lists©.
 OMRI also provides subscribers and certifiers guidance and training on the acceptability of material inputs in general under organic standards.

 OMRI’s mission is to support the growth and trust of the global organic community through expert, independent and transparent verification of input materials, and through education and technical assistance.

 OMRI was founded in 1997 to evaluate materials for use in organic agriculture.
 At that time, there were more than 40 certifiers who were performing organic certification using various state and private standards.